JoaoASousa/Live_Repos/README.md

 # Live_Repos

-Repository with tutorials / crash courses I followed along / projects I made that are or will be live.
+Repository with tutorials / crash courses I followed along / projects I made that are or will be online.

 If any link doesn't work it most likely is due to a repo being private or the link is not right.
 Feel free to let me know if that happens.